Psyllium Husk Caps, 500 mg, 500 Capsules - Now Foods

 related to changes in c reactive protein levels.

-Q. What form of psyllium do you recommend, the husk powder or the seed?
+What form do you recommend, the husk powder or the seed?

 also wonderful as an easy to use powder in capsule form or just poured into a